 3 Kings 7:48 "And Solomon made all the vessels for the

 house of the Lord: the altar of gold, and the table of gold, upon which

-2 Paralipomenon 2:4-2 "So do with me that I may build a house to the name
+2 Paralipomenon 2:4-2 "So do with me that I may build a house to the

-for the holocausts, morning and evening, and on the
+of bread, and for the holocausts, morning and evening, and on the

 sabbaths, and on the new moons, and the solemnities of the Lord our God

 Luke 22:19 "This is my body, which is given for you."

 John 1:29 "Behold the Lamb of God.
 Behold him who taketh

 away the sin of the world."

 John 6:32-36 ...
-"Then Jesus said to them: Amen, amen, I say to you;
+"Then Jesus said to them: Amen, amen, I say to

-giveth life to the world.
+from heaven and giveth life to the world.
 They said therefore unto him:

 Lord, give us always this bread.
 And Jesus said to them: I am the bread

 of life.
 He that cometh to me shall not hunger: and he that believeth

 in me shall never thirst.
 But I said unto you that you also have seen

-Apocalypse 2:17 "He that hath an ear, let him hear what the Spirit saith
+Apocalypse 2:17 "He that hath an ear, let him hear what the Spirit

-no man knoweth but he that receiveth it."
+written, which no man knoweth but he that receiveth it."

 Reverence is shown to the Blessed Sacrament (the Eucharist) by our posture and gesture in the course of the Mass,

 and in countless other ways outside of Mass -- the

-genuflection toward the Tabernacle (in which the Sacrament is kept) upon
+genuflection toward the Tabernacle (in which the Sacrament is kept)

-women covering their heads and
+Sacrament, women covering their heads and

-men uncovering theirs when in the presence of the Sacrament, by crossing
+men uncovering theirs when in the presence of the Sacrament, by crossing oneself when passing by a church to

-etc. There are other ways of honoring Christ in the Eucharist, however, some formal, others not so
+honoring Christ in the Eucharist, however, some formal, others not so

 formal.
 Below I will describe the following: